picoded/JavaCommons-gitbook/README.md

 ![Optimize Everything! - JavaCommons in a nutshell](./images/xkcd_the_general_problem.png)

 JavaCommons is a not a thin specific use case library.

-Its an extremly fat server-side general purpose library.
-It has more then a 160+ dependency libraries (before counting nested dependencies), taking 120+ MB in space.
-Before even including any of its own code.
+Its an extremly fat server-side general purpose library, with more then a 160+ dependency libraries (before counting nested dependencies), taking over 120+ MB in space.

+All before even including any of its own code.

-Because it contains pretty much EVERYTHING we used in one way or another, for a project somewhere, (and still growing).
+As this contains pretty much ALMOST EVERYTHING we used in one way or another, for a project somewhere, (and still growing).
 Our new servlet project setup, is normally just use this, and start coding.

 ## Summary of benefits